Top 12 Online Savings and Investment Platforms In Nigeria

-Some of these plaforms are strictly savings apps, others are strictly investment apps while a good number of them offer both services including online lending.
+Some of these platforms are strictly savings apps.
+Others are primarily investment apps.
+A good number of them offer both savings and investing.

-#2.
-Cowrywise – This platform affords you the opportunity to automate your savings.
-You decide how you save and when you save which can be daily, weekly, or monthly.
-By linking your debit card to your Cowrywise account, your savings programme is automated.
+This platform gives you the opportunity to automate your savings.
+You decide how you save and when you save: daily, weekly, or monthly.

-#3 PiggyBank – PiggyBank is about the most popular of these savings and investmet platforms in Nigeria.
+Formerly, PiggyBank.
+It is the first and about the most popular of these savings and investment platforms in Nigeria.
 Their claim is to give Nigerians the power to manage their finances by making it more transparent.

 You choose to save small amounts or as big as you can periodically – daily, weekly, or monthly towards specific causes, programmes and projects and earn interest of between 10 – 17 percent,